NBISweden/workshop-epigenomics-RTDs/Contributing.md

 ### Markdown `.md`

 It is supported.
-However, the tables are not rendered properly in html.
+However, the tables may not be rendered properly in html.

 ### Restructured text `.rst`